parsakazempour/Gradient_descent_daily_review/README.md

+#"A gradient measures how much the output of a
+function changes if you change the inputs a little bit." — Lex Fridman (MIT)#

 # What Is Gradient Descent in Machine Learning?

 Gradient Descent is an optimization algorithm for finding a local minimum of a differentiable function.